NIGON208/miele-lxiv/doc/readme-compilation.md

  	* Optionally edit `include/dcmtk/config/osconfig.h` and put the build date in place of "DEV" in `#define PACKAGE_DATE "DEV"`

 ---
-### VTK, ITK, OpenJPEG
-Prebuilt binaries are no longer provided.
-It's more appropriate to rebuild the toolkits from the sources downloaded from the respective repositories.

-1. Download the sources
-- Build the toolkits
-- Install the toolkits
-- Create symbolic links from the `Binaries/` directory to the installed toolkits

----
-- Now you should be able to launch the Osiri-LXIV Xcode project and build it as usual:
+- Now you should be able to launch the Xcode project and build it as usual:
 	* (The first time only) build the target "Unzip Binaries"
-	* Build the target OsiriX
+	* Build the target application